Lukas2020-code/bmi_calculator/README.md

  - In Codeanywhere create a new workspace
  - Write the application logic
  - Push changes to github
- - Test the application in terminal for bugs and error
+ - Test the application in terminal for bugs and errors
  - Use the command pip3 freeze > requirements.txt in terminal to store all the requirements of application into file (this is needed so the heroku know what requirements have to load it while deploy the apllication)
  - Create or log in to Heroku account
  - In Heroku dashboard click "Create -> Create New App"
  - Follow the steps to create your app (add unique name, choose the region)
  - Next click on Setting tab and scroll down to Config Vars
  - Click "Reveal Config Vars" and Enter first Config Var KEY: PORT, and the VALUE: 8000, then press "Add"
- - Then in The KEY type CREDS and for Value copy and paste the content of the creds.json file from the project if you create it
+ - Then in The second KEY type CREDS and for VALUE copy and paste the content of the creds.json file from the project if you create it
- - Next scroll down to the Buildpack section and click "Add Buildpack", select python, click "Add", then nodejs and click "Add"
+ - Next scroll down to the Buildpack section and click "Add Buildpack", select python, click "Add", then select nodejs and click "Add"
- - Make sure that python is abowe node.js, if not drag and drop burger menu on the left hand side and move them in correct order
+ - Make sure that python is abowe node.js, if not click and hold the burger menu on the left hand side of the python/node.js and move them in correct order
  - Move to the top of the page and click Deploy tab
  - Select GitHub as a deployment method
  - Confirm that you want to connect with GitHub